rhur4/rhur4/README.md

 As a tutor and a musician, I'm interested in exploring how I can leverage technology in education and songwriting.
 I believe that, with care, modern AI tools can optimize learning experiences—not diminish them.
 I also believe in using AI ethically and creatively to write music of the future.

 Interested in connecting?
-Don't hesitate to email me.
+Don't hesitate to reach out.
 Thanks for reading!